CactuseSecurity/firewall-orchestrator/documentation/installer/install-advanced.md

+# Advanced installation options

-## Advanced installation 1: if your system lives behind a proxy
+## Installation behind a proxy systeme (no direct Internet connection)
 e.g. with IP 1.2.3.4, listening on port 3128
+note: this does not yet work 100%

        cd firewall-orchestrator; ansible-playbook -i inventory -e "http_proxy=http://1.2.3.4:3128 https_proxy=http://1.2.3.4:3128" site.yml -K

-## Advanced installation 2: clean install
+## Option "clean_install" to start with fresh database
 if you want to drop the database and re-install from scratch, simply add the variable clean_install as follows:

        cd firewall-orchestrator; ansible-playbook -i inventory -e "clean_install=1" site.yml -K

+## Option "connect_sting" to add Cactus test firewall CP R8x
+The following command adds the sting test firewall to your fw orch system (needs VPN tunnel to Cactus)

+       cd firewall-orchestrator; ansible-playbook -i inventory -e "connect_sting=1" site.yml -K

-## Advanced installation 3: distributed setup
+## Distributed setup with multiple servers

 if you want to distribute functionality to different hosts: